Achievable logoAchievable logo

 Opening & closing transactions

-When an options trade occurs, it will either be an opening or closing transaction.
+Every options trade is either an opening transaction or a closing transaction.
 There are four types of options transactions to be aware of:

 • Opening purchases